wp-plugins/player/readme.txt

 5.3.7 Control bar auto hide.
 Enable or disable control bar auto hide of the Spider Video Player.

 = 5.4 Playlist and Library Parameters of the Spider Video Player =

 5.4.1 Playlist position.
 Choose whether the playlist appears on the left or on the right side of the player.
 5.4.2 Width of playlist.
-Define the width of the playlist in the Spider Video Player.
+Define the width of the playlist.
 5.4.3 Playlist over video.
-Choose whether the Playlist appears on the video area or at the left/right side of Spider Video Player.
+Choose whether the Playlist appears on the video area or at the left/right side of it.
+5.4.4 Open Playlist at Start.
+Choose whether to automatically open the playlist after starting the player.
-5.4.4 Playlist auto hide.
-Enable or disable the option of automatically hiding the playlist of the Spider Video Player.
+5.4.5 Playlist auto hide.
+Enable or disable the option of automatically hiding the playlist.
-5.4.5 Playlist text size.
-Define the size of the playlist text in the Spider Video Player.
+5.4.6 Playlist text size.
+Define the size of the playlist text.
-5.4.6 Library columns.
-Define the number of columns in the library in Spider Video Player.
+5.4.7 Library columns.
+Define the number of columns in the library.
-5.4.7 Library rows.
-Define the number of rows in the library in the Spider Video Player.
+5.4.8 Library rows.
+Define the number of rows in the library.
-5.4.8 Library list text size.
+5.4.9 Library list text size.
 Define the size of the text in the library list.
-5.4.9 Library details text size.
-Define the size of the text in the library details in the Spider Video Player.
+5.4.10 Library details text size.
+Define the size of the text in the library details.

 = 5.5 Video Control Parameters of the Spider Video Player =